 Multi-campus proposals are eligible for consideration and will be reviewed and evaluated equally with single-campus proposals.
 Multi-campus proposals shall be submitted to the divisional research committees and are subject independently to each division's guidelines and criteria for evaluation.
 Multi-campus proposals must clearly identify either a Principal Investigator or one contact person with whom the LAUC R&PD Committee can communicate for additional information and for notification of the Committee's recommendations.
 The chair of the divisional research committee at the campus where the Principal Investigator or contact person is located will forward the proposal to the Chair of the LAUC R&PD Committee.

 Applicants are responsible for ensuring that proposals to be forwarded to the University-wide LAUC R&PD Committee are submitted to the chair of the divisional research committee by the division's announced deadline.
-The Chair of the divisional research committee is responsible for submitting all proposals to be reviewed by the University-wide LAUC R&PD Committee Chair.
+For specific dates, see the calendar in the current call for proposals, or contact your divisional R&PD Committee Chair.
 The Committee reserves the right not to consider late proposals.

 The Chair or other members of the LAUC R&PD Committee will communicate with unsuccessful applicants.
 The LAUC R&PD Chair will notify the LAUC President and appropriate division chairs of the final funding decisions and write an end of year report for LAUC and for UCOP.
-File copies of all successful applications will be maintained in the LAUC Archives and will be made available on the LAUC website.
+Electronic copies of all successful applications will be maintained in the LAUC Archives and will be made available on the LAUC website.

-Use the End of Funding Period Report form (.doc) for both annual and final reports.
-Reports will be made available on the LAUC website.
+Use the End of Funding Period Report form for both annual and final reports.

 All products resulting from this program must acknowledge receipt of funds from the University of California Research Grants for Librarians Program.
 Proposals that also receive divisional funds must comply as well with divisional reporting requirements as indicated in the letter of notification from the divisional research committee.